Counter-machine model: 1980: Schönhage's 0-parameter model RAM0

 The way Schönhage did this is of interest.
 He (i) atomizes the conventional register "address:datum" into its two parts: "address", and "datum", and (ii) generates the "address" in a specific register n to which the finite-state machine instructions (i.e. the "machine code") would have access, and (iii) provides an "accumulator" register z where all arithmetic operations are to occur.

-In his particular RAM0 model has only two "arithmetic operations" – "Z" for "set contents of register z to zero", and "A" for "add one to contents of register z".
+His particular RAM0 model has only two "arithmetic operations" – "Z" for "set contents of register z to zero", and "A" for "add one to contents of register z".
 The only access to address-register n is via a copy-from-A-to-N instruction called "set address n".
 To store a "datum" in accumulator z in a given register, the machine uses the contents of n to specify the register's address and register z to supply the datum to be sent to the register.

 Peculiarities: A first peculiarity of the Schönhage RAM0 is how it "loads" something into register z: register z first supplies the register-address and then secondly, receives the datum from the register – a form of indirect "load".
 The second peculiarity is the specification of the COMPARE operation.
 This is a "jump if accumulator-register z=zero (not, for example, "compare the contents of z to the contents of the register pointed to by n).
 Apparently if the test fails the machine skips over the next instruction which always must be in the form of "goto λ" where "λ" is the jump-to address.
 The instruction – "compare contents of z to zero" is unlike the Schonhage successor-RAM1 model (or any other known successor-models) with the more conventional "compare contents of register z to contents of register a for equality".

 Primarily for reference – this is a RAM model, not a counter-machine model – the following is the Schönhage RAM0 instruction set:

 Again, the above instruction set is for a random-access machine, a RAM – a counter machine with indirect addressing; instruction "N" allows for indirect storage of the accumulator, and instruction "L" allows for indirect load of the accumulator.

 While peculiar, Schönhage's model shows how the conventional counter-machine's "register-to-register" or "read-modify-write" instruction set can be atomized to its simplest 0-parameter form.